Authentication with external services (OAuth)

-You can configure authentication services with external OAuth providers, right now Twitter, Facebook, Google and Wordpress are supported.
+You can configure authentication services with external OAuth providers.
+Right now, Twitter, Facebook, Google, Wordpress, SAML and OpenID Connect (OIDC) are supported.

 user_twitter_omniauth_authorize GET|POST /users/auth/twitter(.:format) users/omniauth_callbacks#passthru